Cripple Creek (P4) “Intro” technique: Double-Stops

 OK!
 That is it for this lesson.
 I hope you learned something helpful today.
 Stay healthy and Happy Practicing! ~ Brian

-#BGCelloZone #BrianGrimm #CelloZone #cello #violoncello #music #lessons #MusicConBrio #McB #PrairieMusicArts #PMA #MonroeStreetArtsCenter #MSAC #RemoteLessons
+#BGCelloZone #BrianGrimm #CelloZone #cello #violoncello #music #lessons #MusicConBrio #McBCelloClub #McB #PrairieMusicArts #PMA #MonroeStreetArtsCenter #MSAC #RemoteLessons